 My son, Ryan, was finally moving to live on campus, while his sister Paige would spend her sophomore year abroad.

-I watched my mother separate boxes of Band-Aids and tubes of Neosporin ointment into bags for each of them and thought, This is what love looks like — a grandma channeling her devotion for her grandkids into a portable pharmacy.
+I watched my mother separate boxes of Band-Aids and tubes of Neosporin ointment into bags for each of them and thought, This is what love looks like — a grandma channeling her devotion to her grandkids into a portable pharmacy.

 There was Benadryl for allergies and Imodium for diarrhea, she told them.
 Ryan and Paige didn’t want to contemplate intestinal troubles as they looked ahead to their sophomore year.